 This course prepares students to care for patients across the life span in various settings.
 Concepts are explored through exemplars and build from simple to complex through the semester.
 Concepts will be applied in both the classroom and clinical settings.
-PREREQUISITES: ENG 102, NTR 300, NUR 310, NUR 315.
+NUR 325 must be taken with NUR 320 or the semester following 320.
+PREREQUISITES: ENG 102, NTR 205 or NTR 300, NUR 310, NUR 315.
 Mode of delivery: face-to-face.
-1.5 lecture hours, 1.5 clinical hours.
+1.5 lecture hours, 4.5 clinical hours.
+Fall and Spring semesters.